July 20, 2021

 They act like they manage a sparkling, modern research centre or a yacht sailing smoothly on ocean waters.
 A better analogy would be a “field hospital” facing constant issues, changing conditions with staff stretched thinly.
-Their answers to problem-solving are emails or memos, preaching accountability or operational discipline, instead of on-site pragmatic actions that often look radically different to the traditional policies and formal rules.
+Their answers to problem-solving are emails or more memos, preaching accountability or operational discipline, instead of onsite pragmatic actions that often look radically different to the traditional policies and formal rules.

-Safety Leaders create personal and shared responsibility in their organizations and inspire both compliance and new ways of working in complicated workplaces.
+Safety Leaders create personal and shared responsibility in their organizations and inspire both compliance and new ways of working in complicated and high-risk workplaces.
 They often act in a role more like community activists than scientific managers

-In some countries, the role of “Community Activist” has got a bad name.
+In some countries, the role of 'Community Activist' has got a bad name.
 They are scorned as socialist, anti-government, campaigning for people to get government entitlements they should earn, and so on.
 But despite this negative image, I see examples of positive and effective local activism that embody or provide great illustrations of Safety Leadership.

 A second example comes from a news article from the United States about Ras Baraka, the current mayor of Newark, New Jersey.
 Baraka is the son of a radical leader from the 1960s who was jailed repeatedly; the mayor himself is a former community activist.